MetroWind/gtav-vehicle-finder/README.md

 # Technical stuff

+Note that `https://cors-anywhere.herokuapp.com/` is used to relay `XMLHttpRequest`s.  *You should set up your own CORS Anywhere server*, and change the `UrlRoot` variable in this program!

 When you open the page, you browser may be stuck for a little while, because it’s downloading 370+ (small) images from the [GTA Wiki](http://gta.wikia.com/wiki/Vehicles_in_GTA_V), and it may